 What not to do with one million dollars?
 Buy Stuff!

-Okay, so some of you know about my lightning rod dream of sailing the Caribbean with my family.
+Okay, so some of you know about my financial goals lightning rod dream of sailing the Caribbean with my family.
 So maybe this is a little self-indulgent.
 But on your way up to a near-job-free life, you could jump ship and start living like a normal person.
 You know… Spending your money on outrageously cool stuff.

 You’ll have a lot of money and stuff is pretty cool.